brenj23/README-Generator/README.md

 # README Generator

 ## Description
-    Creates a README off of users input.
+Generates readme off of user input

 ## How to Use
-    Enter answers for the questions prompted and a README will be generated.
+User is prompted with questions and user answers prompts.

 ## Credit
-    Jacob Carver
+tutor

     ## Screenshot

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.